OCR-D/gt-repo-scripts/README.md

 - Analysis of the data structure, determination of the METS metadata file and afterwards creation of the Bagit files.
 For Bagit see: https://ocr-d.de/en/spec/ocrd_zip

 **readmefolder.sh**
+- Archiving the original README file to the `readme_old` folder

 **xreadme.sh**
+- Determination of the README file and change of the filename extension from Markdown to XML

 **table_hide.css**
+- CSS stylesheet to customize the formatting of GH pages.
+The GH pages use the dinky template (https://pages-themes.github.io/dinky/).